vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Rust is a fairly young programming language with a reputable mission: empower everyone to build reliable and efficient software.
 Let's deconstruct the statement.

-One of the game-changing features of Rust is separation between safe and unsafe code.
+One of the game-changing features of Rust is the separation between safe and unsafe code.
 The ability to isolate volatile code worths a lot: if anything goes wrong, then you simply `grep` your codebase with `unsafe` filter and voilà -- all the dangerous invocations are at your hand sight.
-It also allows _the_ implementation to perform crazy optimizations, say, by entirely removing parts of code; and it's fine, because there is no unsafe access to that code.
+It also allows _the_ implementation to perform crazy optimizations, say, by entirely removing parts of code; and it's fine because there is no unsafe access to that code.
 As a result, focusing on volatile code becomes easier, and nasty bugs are squashed faster.

 Otherwise, _the_ Rust compiler would yell at you, pointing at your mistakes in the safe code area.
-And those yells are detailed enough, so most of the time you have a clean picture on why you're wrong and what to do with that.
+And those yells are detailed enough, so most of the time you have a clear picture on why you're wrong and what to do with that.

 Compared to C++, Rust compilation process is much friendlier and catches more bugs before you face them in runtime.